 The traffic in ideas stretched both ways across the Atlantic, with displays from Liverpool and Birmingham repeated stateside, and products chosen by the British Buyers often inspiring similar lines to be purchased by their counterparts in New York City, Montreal and, from 1927, Berlin.

 In 1934 the six hundredth British outlet opened in Wallington, Surrey.
-The chain had become firmly established, with few customers knowing of its American heritage.
+The chain had become firmly established, with few customers knowing of its American roots.
 One of the keys to success had been consistency of display and operation between one store and another.
-This meant that whichever branch a customer visited, whether in a rural corner of England or a big City like Edinburgh or Dublin, they would always find the stationery department on the right hand side of the store, straight inside the main entrance and next to the displays of toiletries and cosmetics.
+This meant that whichever branch a customer visited, whether in a rural corner of England or a big City like Glasgow or Belfast, they would always find the stationery department on the right hand side of the store, straight inside the main entrance and next to the displays of toiletries and cosmetics.

 The 'nothing over sixpence' formula and national presence gave unrivalled buying power.
 The stores sold huge quantities at very low prices.
-Theys attracted big crowds throughout the week and were always packed at the weekend.
+They attracted big crowds on weekdays and were always packed at the weekend.

-The average sale of each stationery item exceeded one gross (144) per week.
+The average sale of each stationery item exceeded one gross (144) per store per week.
 Most had high margins too.
 No wonder the counter was at the front !